flipcoder/iox/README.md

 iox is based around temporary variables being passed down "the stream".
 Generally these are single values or a list of values.

-Variables are composite, meaning multiple variables can act as a single variable and our unpacked consequentively.
+Variables are composite, meaning multiple variables can act as a single variable and our unpacked consecutively.
 For example,

 ```